People ( HR )

-People are the most valuable resource available to churches and it should follow that they are also the most valued.
-Within the links and pages given below you will find advice and templates on a wide range of HR issues, covering both employees and volunteers.
+People (HR) are the most valuable resource available to churches and it should follow that they are also the most valued.
+Within the links and pages given below you will find advice and templates on a wide range of People (Human Resources) issues, covering both employees and volunteers.
 Please adapt any of the templates for use in your own situation.

 Please note that we have taken great care in creating these pages and resources.
 However, they are not intended to be a substitute for specific legal advice.

 The Government Website identifies 7 things you need to do when employing staff for the first time.

 - Decide how much to pay someone – you must pay your employee at least the National Minimum Wage.